 However, no coupon had been paid on the shares and the redemption date had passed.
 Unfortunately, on top of this, a previous adviser had arranged for Pat to become the Scheme Administrator, without his knowledge or consent.
 Given that he was unaware of this, Pat had not kept the reports and returns due to HM Revenue & Customs (HMRC) from the Scheme Administrator up to date.

 Pat’s installation as Scheme Administrator came when the former adviser’s firm got into difficulties.
 At that point HMRC understandably raised questions about the schemes they had looked after.
 The loan was not done in the manner required in order to be tax-efficient.
 The preference shares could have been tax inefficient too, if not handled on an arm’s length basis.

-The combined value of the loan and overdue preference shares was such that if both had represented unauthorised payments, the scheme could have crossed the threshold where HMRC could have de-registered it — with catastrophic tax consequences.
+The combined value of the loan and overdue preference shares was such that if both had represented unauthorised payments, the pension scheme could have crossed the threshold where HMRC could have de-registered it — with catastrophic tax consequences.
 It would have meant a 40% tax charge on the value of the scheme at the point of de-registration, with subsequent income and gains taxed as for a conventional trust, and benefit payments subject to tax on the recipient as income.